yang0369/6Estates_Project_Interview_Data_CLS/README.md

 <img src=".\confusion_matrix.png" alt="confusion matrix" style="zoom:50%;" />

 In addition, the recall is 0.9 and precision is 0.86, both of them are acceptable as expected.
+The predicted labels can be found in 📜predicted.csv.

 # Reference